APPLY NOW (online): HILI APPLICATION

 An important part of the program is the consideration of literature itself as a field of moral, philosophical, sociological, and historical knowledge.
 Students develop a sophisticated awareness of theoretical and methodological issues.
 They also acquire the philological tools required for the interpretation of texts in print or manuscript form.
 This practical training includes hands-on sessions conducted at the Bibliothèque nationale de France and the Archives nationales de France.
-We expect many students to have an interest in French history and literature, but we also welcome students who wish to work on materials in other modern European languages, Latin, Hebrew, or Arabic.
-MA courses are taught in English or French.
+We expect many students to have an interest in French history and literature, but we also welcome students who wish to work on materials in other languages.
+M.A. courses are taught in English or French.
 Written work is normally done in English.

 There has been a convergence between the academic disciplines of history and literature in the past thirty years.
 Literary studies have become increasingly historical, while history has had its linguistic turn.
 The dialogue between literature and history has taken many different forms.
 In literary studies, there has been a re-evaluation of the traditional field of literary history, with greater attention paid to the historical evolution of genres and styles.